delwicheg-maker/Logbook/README.md

 ---

-# 🚀 Access the Application
+## 🚀 Access the Application

+> **Important:** This public version provides only partial access to the application.
+> The complete workflow is available exclusively on-site, where the QR Code and location verification enable all application features.

 📲 **[Open the Logbook WebApp](https://delwicheg-maker.github.io/Logbook/)**